Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 If a system encounters an error during execution, it will raise a warning that can be logged and the system's execution will be stopped.
 A crashed system can be restarted by simply calling `run_system!` again.

+### Event system

+ReactiveECS provide a fully functional event system.
+It leverage the [Notifyers.jl](https://github.com/Gesee-y/Notifyers.jl) package.
+You can define a new package with `RECS.@Notifyer(arg1::T1, arg2::T2, ..., argn::Tn)`, see [Notifyers's doc](https://github.com/Gesee-y/Notifyers.jl/blob/main/docs/index.md).
+You can reuse all the features available in that package here.
+Meaning supports for:
+- **Merge**: Combine multiple events (e.g., 10 HP changes into 1).
+- **Filtering**: Calls listener just if the event meet some conditions.
+- **One-shot Listeners**: Execute once and unsubscribe.
+- **Priorities and Delays**: Control execution order and timing.
+- **Retention**: Store recent event values.
+- **Performance**: 200 ns (no listeners), 1.6 µs (per listener), 4 µs (in single task state, independent from the listeners's count).

+### Debugging and profiling

+We can switch to debug mode by overloading the function `debug_mode()`.
+On this mode, the manager object will log the data received by each system, the data returned and profiling will be active We can get the statistics of a system with `get_profile_stats(system)`.
+The format of the stats is the same as the one returned by `@timed`.
+By default, the logs aren't directly written to a file.
+You should use `write!(io, ecs.logger)` where `ecs` is your `ECSManager` object.

 ---

 ### Overview